rarible/ethereum-sdk/README.md

 ).then(a => a.runAll())
 ```

-For example, you can get the `order` object using our sdk api methods `sdk.apis.order.getSellOrders({})`.
-You can get
+For example, you can get the `order` object using our sdk api methods `sdk.apis.order.getSellOrders({})` and pass it
-more information in the test
+to `fill` function.
+You can get more information in the test
 repository [sell e2e test](https://github.com/rariblecom/protocol-e2e-tests/blob/master/packages/tests-current/src/erc721-sale.test.ts)

 #### Transfer NFT Tokens